Best of the 2019 NCAA volleyball tourney

-Baylor enters the 2019 NCAA volleyball tournament as the No. 1 overall seed.
+No. 2 overall seed Texas needed five sets to survive the opening weekend of the 2019 NCAA volleyball tournament.
 Perennial powerhouses Stanford and Penn State could have to go through Pittsburgh to get to Pittsburgh.
 And Big Ten rivals Nebraska and Wisconsin could square off in the Elite Eight.

 The road to the final four begins this weekend with the first and second rounds of the 2019 NCAA volleyball tournament.
-Eight of the 32 first-round matches will be played Thursday, while the other 24 will take place on Friday.
+No. 2 Texas, No. 10 Florida, No. 13 Texas A&M and Louisville all won their second-round matches on Friday.
 By the end of play Saturday, the Sweet 16 will be set.

 The regionals will take place on Dec.
-13-14, while the final four will begin on Thursday, Dec.
+13-14, and the final four will begin on Thursday, Dec.
 19, at PPG Paints Arena in Pittsburgh.
 The national championship will be Saturday, Dec.
 21, at 8 p.m.
-ET.
+(All times ET).

 Games can be watched on ESPN3 and the ESPN app.
 The semifinals will be broadcast on ESPN and the championship on ESPN2.